 - The 2.100 CVE (about €19) per person required to pay for the extension.
 You don’t give this money to the police, but the police will print a receipt you’ll need to take to a Cabo Verdean bank.
 At that bank (I recommend Bânco Interâtlantico in Mindelo), pay the money, and get the bank’s confirmation of payment.
 Then bring that document back, give it to the police person and then, finally! the visa process will start.

 Was this helpful?
 Did you get your visa?
 Let me know in the comments what your experience was!
+If you want to support me in making more articles like this, please consider making a small donation.

 Save This Article for Later?
 Pin it!